Privacy Notice under GDPR (updated June 2018)

 - The right to withdraw consent at any time.

-Where you have consented to the Company processing your personal and sensitive data you have the right to withdraw that consent at any time by contacting the Directors as named above.
+Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting either Robbie Harrison or Claire Wolstenholme Directors by email to email@example.com .
+Please note that if you withdraw your consent to further processing that does not affect any processing done prior to the withdrawal of that consent, or which is done according to another legal basis.

 The only way you can however disable ALL cookies from any website is to disable accepting cookies from them in your browser.
 Although we can’t help you with that we do suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers section.